dotnet/diagnostics/documentation/dotnet-dump-instructions.md

     $ dotnet tool install -g dotnet-dump --version 1.0.3-preview5.19251.2 You can invoke the tool using the following command: dotnet-dump Tool 'dotnet-dump' (version '1.0.3-preview5.19251.2') was successfully installed.

+If this is the first global tool installed or you get message `Could not execute because the specified command or file was not found.` you need to add `$HOME/.dotnet/tools` to your path.

+    export PATH=$PATH:$HOME/.dotnet/tools

 ## Using dotnet-dump